C4OECD AILit — Creating with AI, Competency 4

 A student uses ChatGPT to generate an entire essay and submits it as their own work without telling the teacher.

-Ethical Guidelines for AI Creation
+Four Ethical Lenses for AI Work

 When NOT to Use AI